ElixirTeSS/TeSS/CONTRIBUTING.md

 # Contributing to TeSS

 While TeSS was originally developed to serve as the training portal for [ELIXIR](https://www.elixir-europe.org/), it endeavours to be a generic training platform that can be easily customized and re-used in other communities.
+To that end we welcome and encourage new contributors to get involved and help to shape and improve TeSS.
+This document discusses and explains different ways you can contribute to TeSS.

-## TeSS Club
+### TeSS Club

-If you are interested in TeSS or contributing to it, you may also want to join the [TeSS Club](https://elixirtess.github.io/about/) an open biweekly meeting to discuss the direction of TeSS development.
+If you are interested in TeSS or contributing to it, you may want to join the [TeSS Club](https://elixirtess.github.io/about/) - an open biweekly meeting to discuss TeSS and steer the direction of TeSS' development.

-## Before you begin
+## Before You Begin

 If you plan on making a change to TeSS' code or documentation, it's a good idea to open an issue, or comment on an existing issue to explain and discuss why.
-This makes the TeSS contributors and members of the community aware of what activities are taking place, and lets them offer insight and advice.
+This makes the TeSS contributors and members of the community aware of what activities are taking place, and gives them a chance to offer insight and advice.

 ### Contributor Agreement